Breaking the Enigma cipher

 The name was derived from Bomba, a similar machine developed by the Poles

 shortly before the outbreak of WWII.
-It made use of the fact that the
+The Bomba exploited the fact that the

 Although the concept of the Bomba was known to

-Turing had to use a different approach, as the Germans discovered their
+Turing wanted to try a different approach.
+When the Germans discovered the

-weakness and gave up the doubly enciphered indicator, just before the start
+weakness they gave up the doubly enciphered indicator on 10 May 1940,

 Turing designed the British Bombe in 1939.
 Compared to the Polish